Trevor Nyakane: International career

 Nyakane was named in South Africa's squad for the 2019 Rugby World Cup.
 However he had to withdraw through injury in the pool stage and was replaced by Thomas du Toit.
 South Africa went on to win the tournament, defeating England in the final.

+Nyakane was included in the South Africa A team to face the British and Irish Lions as a warm up match.
+The Team was Captained by Lukhanyo Am and had other members of the 2019 World Cup winning side.
+The match was an exhibition match that didn't count towards a Test cap, but was won by the South African A side.

 Nyakane started at tighthead prop for the opening test of the 2021 British & Irish Lions tour to South Africa.
 Injury to Ox Nché in that first test led Nyakane to switch roles to become the replacement loosehead prop for the subsequent two tests of the series.
 Despite not having played at loosehead prop for the Springboks since 2016, Nyakane's scrummaging earned the Springboks a number of crucial scrum penalties in the later half of the remaining games which saw the South Africans winning the series.